NimishMalla/TCX-Interface/README.md

 2. Receives event consisting of instructions from RESTful API Query Parameters
 3. Verifies whether instruction exists and sends either a success or failure validation message
 4. Calls action handler to publish a payload to the topic, 'TCXAction', with target action
-5. Returns a successful
+5. Returns a successful status code regardless in order to allow error-handling on the Pi as well

+Main Script
+-

+7. Sets up GPIO outputs to default HIGH signal
+8.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjgxODYwNjJdfQ==
+eyJoaXN0b3J5IjpbLTE5NTM3MDQwNTBdfQ==
 -->